Should Dance Be Taught In School?

 Creative expression is where dance education shines.
 First, students learn foundational concepts like the elements of dance: body, action, space, time, and energy.
 Then, they use these building blocks to improvise, develop movement sequences, and create their own unique choreography.
 Physical creativity empowers students to express themselves nonverbally.
 Self-expression is critical to healthy emotional development, and dance is a perfect outlet.

-What do students learn in dance that they can’t learn anywhere else?
+What do students learn in dance?

 - Self-confidence: Dance teaches students to be self-confident in their bodies.
 With appropriate lesson structures, students can go from absolutely zero knowledge of dance to understanding and embodying a specific style of dance.
 Now that’s a confidence booster!
-At Crelata, we’re fanatical that dance is for everyone.
-With our on-demand dance class solution for schools, we provide strategies for adapting our video lessons for diverse learners and include closed captions and ASL interpretation.

 - The joy of movement: Dance is a uniquely joyful art form.
 Moving to music is fun, whether you’re practicing in class, performing in a show, or doing the YMCA at a wedding.
 As students overcome challenges, they experience the pleasure of improving their skills.
 Students should have joyful movement experiences every day!
 You’ll know if your students are having fun because they’ll smile and use the word “fun” in every sentence when you ask them “why” questions afterward!

 - Self-care: Students learn to care for themselves and others by making mistakes, trying again, and giving constructive feedback.
 Dance helps students realize that how they feel on the inside can be expressed on the outside through movement and that words are not always needed.
+Dance teaches students to listen to and take care of their bodies; after all, you only get one body!

 - Creation of new work: Dance class offers a unique opportunity for students to create something entirely new through choreography.
 Each dance lesson equips students with new building blocks that they can incorporate into their own personal or group choreography.
 In arts classes like music and theater, students often read and perform existing works.
 Dance provides students the creative license to make something completely new and entirely their own.